DevOps training

 Learn DevOps by doing

 When it comes to learning, there’s no substitute for doing.
-Whether panning for gold, training seeing eye dogs, or building in the cloud, nothing beats hands-on experience.
-That’s where our DevOps Hands-on Labs come in.
+That’s where our DevOps hands-on labs come in.
 Fire up real-world scenarios and build skills in real cloud environments.
-Work through DevOps Security labs as part of a DevSecOps course, or use DevOps pipeline and DevOps automation labs as on-demand tutorials when you need to skill up for a work project.
-With hundreds of labs covering all different faces of DevOps from CI/CD and containers to individual technologies like Python and Kubernetes, A Cloud Guru lets you search and learn the exact skills you need, exactly when you need them.
+Work through DevOps security labs as part of a DevSecOps course or use DevOps pipeline and DevOps automation labs as on-demand tutorials when you need to skill up for a work project.
+With hundreds of labs covering different facets of DevOps, from CI/CD and containers to technologies like Python and Kubernetes, Pluralsight lets you search and learn the exact skills you need, exactly when you need them.

 devops learning path

 In DevOps, figuring out what to learn next can be a bit overwhelming.
-Let our Learning Paths sort that out for you.
+Let our learning paths sort that out for you.
 These collections of courses, labs, and more have been thoughtfully designed by our in-house cloud experts to act as a DevOps bootcamp that charts the path to cloud success for a variety of DevOps roles.
 Want to stay platform specific?
-Set off on our AWS DevOps, Azure DevOps, or Google Cloud DevOps Learning Paths.
-Or dive into our cloud adjacent DevOps Learning Path to go deep into key disciplines like DevSecOps, and key third-party services like Kubernetes, Docker, Prometheus, Hashicorp Packer, and more to build your DevOps engineer skills.
+Set off on our AWS DevOps, Azure DevOps, or Google Cloud DevOps learning paths.
+Or dive into our cloud-adjacent DevOps learning path to go deep into key disciplines like DevSecOps and key third-party services like Kubernetes, Docker, Prometheus, and Hashicorp Packer to build your DevOps engineer skills.

 FAQs